 How to Send a Press Release: Beginner’s Guide (with Example)

-A press release is an official statement about something newsworthy and is delivered to news outlets, lists of journalists, and other members of the press in order to get media coverage and raise brand awareness.
+A press release is an official statement about something newsworthy that is sent to journalists, media outlets, and other members of the press to earn media coverage, increase brand awareness, and support public relations efforts.

 In this guide, we’re going to take a deeper look into how to send a press release in the most cost-effective and efficient way for small businesses and enterprises.